mkielo3/mammalian_brains/README.md

 python setup.py
 ```

-setup.py will download/train the necessary models.
-Vision and audio load pretrained PyTorch models.
-Olfaction, Touch, and Relational Memory train a model from scratch.
-Training the relational memory model takes 3-4 hours, so by default the script will simply load pre-trained weights (which are small enough to be in this repository.)
+To download/train the necessary base models.
+Vision and audio copy pretrained PyTorch models.
+Olfaction and Tourch are trained from scratch.
+Relational Memory can be trained in 3-4 hours, but for convenience weights are included in this repository.

 ```
 python main.py
 ```

-main.py will run the series of default experiments, saving model output to output/ alternatively, you can use the quickstart.ipynb
+Runs default experiments, with results saved to _output/_.alternatively, you can use the quickstart.ipynb

 # Credits
 The main contribution of this repository is standardizing an interface to probe inputs across modalities.
 This wouldn't be possible without excellent existing repositories for each modality.
-They are:
+While the paper contains the full list of citations, there are a handful of repositories that were particularly helpful for making this code, they are:
 - [Vision Model](https://github.com/pytorch/vision/blob/main/torchvision/models/resnet.py) 👁️
 - [Olfaction Model](https://github.com/gyyang/olfaction_evolution) 👃
 - [Touch Model](https://github.com/erkil1452/touch/tree/master) 🖐️